Special issue guidelines

-- Efficient interactive discussion of the common theme takes place on the SED forum.
+- Efficient interactive discussion of the common theme takes place on the EGUsphere preprint server.

-- Posting of preprints in SED allows efficient cross-referencing between the final revised papers in SE.
+- Posting of preprints on EGUsphere allows efficient cross-referencing between the final revised papers in SE.

 - All contributions are efficiently linked and coherently presented on dedicated special issue web pages (an appropriate logo is welcome as a *.jpg file), easily accessible from the SE online library.